 Padron Galicia

-Padron is a town with great religious and historic significance and has also been the birthplace of some of Galicia’s most famous and celebrated citizens.
-It has churches, museums, the largest open air market in Galicia and two artifacts with connections to the apostle Saint James.
+Padron is a town with great religious and historic significance and it has also been the birthplace of some of Galicia's most famous and celebrated citizens, most notably Rosalia de Castro.
+It has churches, museums, the largest open air market in Galicia and two artifacts with connections to the apostle Saint James and Santiago de Compostela.

-Left, a narrow street in the old district.
+Left, a typical narrow street in the old district.

 A fitting location